 Medicinal Usage

 In recent years this pretty plant has become a focus of medical research.
-One line of investigation reveals that the plant may have an anti-clotting factor that would make it useful in the prevention of heart attacks caused by thrombosis - the blocking of a blood vessel by a blood clot.
+One line of investigation reveals that the plant may have an anti-clotting factor that would make it useful in the reduction of heart attacks caused by thrombosis - the blocking of a blood vessel by a blood clot.

 General Herb Information